shininglegend/hebrew-parsing-practice/README.md

 ## How It Works

-1. Enter a Bible verse reference (e.g., "John 1:1")
+1. Select a Bible verse
 2. Each word appears as an expandable card
 3. Select morphological properties from dropdowns
 4. Submit to see your score